Warsaw city skyline with modern skyscrapers and urban landscape, capital of Poland

 Off-season (lower prices)

-Warsaw, Poland is a Moderate destination perfect for history and culture.
+Warsaw, Poland is a destination with a temperate climate, perfect for rebuilt Old Town and Chopin heritage.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $67/day, while mid-range trips average $159/day.
+Budget travel costs around $73/day, while mid-range trips average $173/day.
 EU citizens need only ID.

 /day